PowerBiDevCamp/TenantManagement/README.md

 [TenantManagement](https://github.com/PowerBiDevCamp/TenantManagement/tree/main/TenantManagement)
 application is a sample .NET 5 application which demonstrates how to manage service principals within a large-scale Power BI embedding environment with 1000's of customer tenants.
+Let's start by explaining what is meant by a tenant.

+If you have worked with Azure AD, the word **"tenant"** might make you think of an Azure AD tenant.
+However, the concept of a tenant is different for this sample application.
+In this context, each tenant represents a customer for which you are embedding Power BI reports using the app-owns-data embedding model.
+In order to manage a multi-tenant environment, you must create a separate tenant for each customer.
+Provisioning a new customer tenant for Power BI embedding typically involves writing code to create a Power BI workspace, import a PBIX file, patch datasource credentials and start a dataset refresh operation.

-The problem that this application addresses is a Power BI Service limitation which restricts users and service principals from being a member of over 1000 workspaces.
+The problem that **TenantManagement** application addresses is a Power BI Service limitation which restricts users and service principals from being a member of more than 1000 workspaces.
 If you are implementing app-owns-data embedding in an application which uses a single service principal, Microsoft will only support you in creating up to 1000 workspaces.

-The **TenantManagement** application demonstrates how to work around the 1000 workspace limiation by implementing a service principal pooling scheme.
+The **TenantManagement** application demonstrates how to work around the 1000 workspace limitation by implementing a service principal pooling scheme.
 Here is how it works.
 Each service principal can support up to 1000 workspaces.
 Therefore, creating a service principal pool of 10 service principals makes it possible to create and manage 10,000